LSGio/samsung_additional_features/README.md

-# Csc Feature Tweaks
+# CSC Feature Tweaks

-Add these lines in product/omc/(your region)/config or for Dynamic Partition Devices optics/configs/carriers/(your carrier)/conf.
+Add these lines into your cscfeature.xml

+Common locations are :

+/system/omc/(your CSC code)/
+/product/omc/(your CSC code)/config
+/product/omc/(your CSC code)/system
+/optics/configs/carriers/(your CSC code)/conf

 ### ¬ Alt Z Life
 ```